unfoldadmin/django-unfold/docs/components/introduction.md

 </div>
 ```

-Below you can find a more complex example which is using multiple components and processing them based on the passed variables from the `DASHBOARD_CALLBACK`.
+Let's explore a more sophisticated example that demonstrates how multiple components can work together seamlessly.
+This example showcases component nesting and dynamic data processing, where components receive and handle variables passed from the `DASHBOARD_CALLBACK`.
+The example below illustrates how to create a complex, interactive dashboard layout while maintaining clean and readable code structure.

 ```html
 {% load i18n unfold %}